GoogleCloudPlatform/community/tutorials/gcp-cos-basic-fim/index.md

 ## Example simple file integrity monitoring (FIM) container

-A basic FIM Docker image with regularly scheduled scans.
+[This example](https://github.com/GoogleCloudPlatform/community/tree/master/tutorials/gcp-cos-basic-fim) provides a basic FIM Docker image with regularly scheduled scans.

-Designed to be run on Google Container-Optimized OS, but should work with most other Docker servers.
+This example is designed to be run on Google Container-Optimized OS, but should work with most other Docker servers.

 basic-fim is an open source file integrity monitoring application that monitors for files that are new, altered, or deleted.